-Nurse Anesthesia Project Guinea
+Nurse Anesthesia Re-Investment Project

 Contributing to medical capacity building is an essential part of Mercy Ships Canada’s work.
 For example, a Canadian project seeks to enhance Gamal University’s teaching program for nurse anesthesia students by providing supplies and materials and improving the instructor’s credentials.
 The 2021 project builds upon successful past local partnerships efforts by Mercy Ships.